EdJoPaTo/resilio-sync-watch-config/README.md

 -w	Watch config.
 Restart Resilio Sync when changed.
 Implies -s
 ```

+Multiple config.json are possible in order to combine multiple configs into one

 ### systemd Service

 Instructions for this are in the subfolder `systemd`